swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-serve-the-model-locally-with-mlem.md

 ## Introduction

-Now that the model is using MLEM, enabling the extraction of metadata upon saving, we will serve the model and leverage the capabilities of [FastAPI](https://fastapi.tiangolo.com/) to create local endpoints for interacting with the model.
+Now that the model is using MLEM, enabling the extraction of metadata upon saving, you will serve the model and leverage the capabilities of [FastAPI](https://fastapi.tiangolo.com/) to create local endpoints for interacting with the model.